This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Quite often you will see wilted spinach as a vegetable of choice in donburi.
 What you use is your preference entirely.
 I quite like a combination of shredded cabbage, carrots and spinach.

 I cook the vegetables very simply with a touch of garlic, ginger and This is an affiliate link.soy sauce.
 That’s it!
-And if you slice your cabbage very thinly, they stir fry is done in less than 10 minutes.
+And if you slice your cabbage very thinly, the stir fry is done in less than 10 minutes.

 teriyaki salmon donburi process images